endoflife-date/endoflife.date/CONTRIBUTING.md

     # remove if releaseColumn is false
     # always put in quotes
     latest: "1.2.3"
+    # The date of the latest release
+    # This is currently optional.
+    latestReleaseDate: 2022-01-23
     # Whether this is a "LTS" release.
 What LTS means may differ from product to product (see LTSLabel above)
     # Optional, default false.
 Only provide for a release that will get a much longer support than usual.
     lts: true